 The bad news is, Netflix doesn’t have the entire Bleach series — at least, not yet.
 (Netflix tends to throw episodes into “Netflix jail” before releasing them.)
 The U.S. version currently ends with episode 109.
 Netflix Japan has 316 episodes — in untranslated Japanese.

-Unless your region has Bleach, you may need to convince Netflix that you are either an English speaker in the U.S., or a Japanese speaker in Japan.
-For this, you will need a VPN.
+Unless your region has Bleach, you may need to convince Netflix that you are either an English speaker in the US.
+For this, you will need a VPN as well and can follow the steps outline in the above Crunchyroll section.

 - A growing library of anime with good language options